-Horizon Europe is the EU’s research and innovation framework programme for the years 2021–2027.
-The programme is designed to create new growth and jobs across Europe by strengthening scientific knowledge and know-how within the EU, by supporting the development and introduction of new technologies and innovations and by tackling major societal challenges facing Europe.
-The programme resembles the current Horizon 2020 programme in many ways, and it is, in fact, based on the mantra of “evolution, not revolution”.
+Horizon Europe is the European Union’s research and innovation framework programme for 2021–2027.
+The aim of the programme is to create growth and new jobs in Europe by strengthening the scientific expertise in the EU region, supporting the development and introduction of new technologies and innovations in companies and seeking solutions to major societal challenges in Europe.

 Pillar 1: Excellent Science

-Excellent Science focuses on basic research and basic research funding.
-The European Research Council (ERC), which funds top-level research, and Marie Skłodowska-Curie Actions (MSCA), which promote mobility, continue their work under this pillar.
-The first pillar also includes a research infrastructure development programme.
+Excellent Science focuses on supporting and funding frontier research.
+The European Research Council (ERC), which funds top-level science, and the Marie Skłodowska-Curie Actions, which support researcher mobility, are both part of this pillar.
+Additionally, the pillar includes a development programme for research infrastructures.

 Pillar 2: Global Challenges and European Industrial Competitiveness